 OMAD: Should You Do the One Meal a Day Diet?

-In this case, you eat all of your daily calories in just one meal each day — typically fasting for the remaining 23-ish hours.
-One meal a day fasting lets you reap the health benefits of fasting, while hugely simplifying your schedule (you know, if meal prep and eating feels bothersome to you).
+When you’re on an OMAD diet, you eat all of your daily calories in just one meal each day.
+You typically fast for the remaining 23-ish hours.
+One-meal-a-day fasting lets you reap the health benefits of fasting while also simplifying your schedule (you know, if meal prep and eating feels bothersome to you).

 How to start the one meal a day diet